 Due to its Lauric Acid content, it kills any harmful microorganisms, which is important in skin health.
 Many types of skin infections, athlete's foot, acne, and cellulitis are caused by bacteria or fungi, and the properties in coconut oil, particularly the lauric acid, fights off these microorganisms.

 There have been many studies proving the stunt of growth with certain bacteria and fungi when applying both lauric and caprylic acid to test tubes.
-You can read all about it here and here, and here as well.

 It Can Reduce Inflammation